pymc-labs/CausalPy/docs/source/glossary.rst

       A quasi–experimental comparison to estimate a treatment effect where units are assigned to treatment conditions based on a cut-off score on a quantitative assignment variable (aka running variable).

    Regression kink design
       A quasi-experimental research design that estimates treatment effects by analyzing the impact of a treatment or intervention precisely at a defined threshold or "kink" point in a quantitative assignment variable (running variable).
-Unlike traditional regression discontinuity designs, regression kink design look for a change in the slope of an outcome variable at the kink, instead of a discontinuity.
+Unlike traditional regression discontinuity designs, regression kink design looks for a change in the slope of an outcome variable at the kink, instead of a discontinuity.
 This is useful when the assignment variable is not discrete, jumping from 0 to 1 at a threshold.
 Instead, regression kink designs are appropriate when there is a change in the first derivative of the assignment function at the kink point.

    Sharp regression discontinuity design
       A Regression discontinuity design where allocation to treatment or control is determined by a sharp threshold / step function.